utdata/rwdir/02-install.Rmd

 - Click on the link for your operating system.
 - The following steps will differ slightly based on your operating system.
     + For Macs, you want the "latest package"
     + For Windows, you want the "base" package.
-You’ll need to decide whether you want the 32- or 64-bit version.
-(Unless you’ve got a pretty old system, chances are you’ll want 64-bit.)
+You'll need to decide whether you want the 32- or 64-bit version.
+(Unless you've got a pretty old system, chances are you'll want 64-bit.)

 Here's hoping it will be self explanatory after that.